US Marshal has message for murder suspect involved in alleged love triangle: ‘Surrender to authorities’

 Robert Allen, a professor of homeland security at Tulane University, doesn’t think she can last on the run much longer.

 “This is totally heat-of-the-moment,” Allen said.
-“It happened, but she’s not really prepared to be vanished.”
+“It happened, but she’s not really prepared to vanish.”